giorrrgio/tambur.js/README.md

     max_retires : 10,         // nr of maximal re-connects (default 10)
 });
 ```
 Behind the scene we will now check your browser for its HTML5 WebSocket support.
-If WebSockets aren't supported we fallback to Flash sockets and automatically fetch the required Javascript resources as well as the swf-files.
+If WebSockets aren't supported we'll fallback to Flash sockets and automatically fetch the required Javascript resources as well as the swf-files.

 Once your connection is ready you can start subscribing to any stream you like.